Job Scheduler

 - Verify

-jobs.Stop()is called during shutdown - Ensure job functions respect context cancellation
+jobs.Stop()is called - Ensure job functions respect context cancellation

 - Add timeouts to long-running operations